INSIDE: Roam the Gnome’s Guide to the Best New Zealand Candy and Lollies!

-Pascall Eskimos are New Zealand’s No.1 candy because…
+Pascall Eskimo lollies are New Zealand’s No.1 old school lollies NZ has ever made because…

-You can’t make New Zealand Lolly Cake without them.
+You can’t make New Zealand Lolly Cake without this popular New Zealand candy.

-Lolly Cake is a biscuit batter with tri-coloured musk pieces throughout, rolled in coconut, and cut into slices.
+Lolly Cake is a biscuit batter made with pieces of these tri-coloured musk lollies throughout, rolled in coconut, and cut into slices.

 Thankfully for those who are not yet initiated into the sweet goodness that is Lolly Cake, the famous Lolly cake recipe is on the bag.